Mayor Pete becomes main target for Dems, moderates and leftists alike

 For his part, Buttigieg is courting grassroots donations on social media in the wake of his new frontrunner status and anticipating more friendly fire.

-"I think as the race gets more competitive, for better or for worse, we can expect more of that," he told CNN.
+"I think as the race gets more competitive, for better or for worse, we can expect more of that," he told reporters after a campaign stop in Las Vegas Friday.

+"But the most important thing is to continue driving our message about what America is going to need, why I believe I would be the best nominee to defeat Donald Trump — but also, critically, the best president for the era that’s got to come afterwards.
+And we’ll continue to defend our message, our campaign, and my record."